 Photos-required are financial aid awards or grants that require you to submit photos, typically of yourself, as part of the application process.
 These photos are often used for promotional or social media purposes by the scholarship provider to announce winners.
 Photos-required scholarships differ from creative submission scholarships in that the photos submitted are not judged as part of the application process.

-There are 39 scholarships available for students willing to submit photos of themselves as of May 2025.
-You can find tens of photos-required scholarships available for college, post-graduate, high school senior, college senior, and college juniors.
-Some prominent photos-required scholarships for students include the Trevor D. Leser Memorial Scholarship, the Marie Guoan Scholarship, and the At-Large Leadership Scholarship.
-You can find photos-required scholarships for pursuing your four-year, undergraduate, postgraduate, advanced degree, bachelor's, associate's, or junior college.
+There are 39 scholarships available for students willing to submit photos of themselves as of September 2025.
+You can find tens of photos-required scholarships available for college junior, college senior, high school senior, college, and post-graduates.
+Some prominent photos-required scholarships for students include the NPPF Television News Scholarship, the Catherine Jean MacDonald Memorial Scholarship, and the Al Panzera Gridiron Scholarship.
+You can find photos-required scholarships for pursuing your bachelor's, four-year, junior college, undergraduate, or postgraduate.

-You can find scholarship financial aid for funding your college education if you're willing to submit photos of yourself by using a scholarship search engine like Scholarships That Work, which has 39 photos-required scholarships with an average award amount of $4,148.
-You can also find photos-required scholarships by inquiring with organizations that offer photos-required scholarships, like the Bay Area Community Foundation, the Cooperative Baptist Fellowship, the Gallery Collection, or the National Press Photographers Foundation Bob East Scholarship.
+You can find scholarship financial aid for funding your college education if you're willing to submit photos of yourself by using a scholarship search engine like Scholarships That Work, which has 39 photos-required scholarships with an average award amount of $3,884.
+You can also find photos-required scholarships by inquiring with organizations that offer photos-required scholarships, like the National Press Photographers Foundation Television News Scholarship, the Bay Area Community Foundation, the Society of Professional Journalists - Fort Worth Professional Chapter, or the National Sculpture Society.

 To apply for photos-required scholarships, you will need to fill out the scholarship application form on the scholarship page.
-For 13 of these scholarships, you will need to submit an essay.
-Several photos-required scholarship require a resume, and twelve awards require letters of recommendation.
+For twelve of these scholarships, you will need to submit an essay.
+Several photos-required scholarship require a resume, and 13 awards require letters of recommendation.
 The GPA requirements for photos-required scholarship vary between a 2.3 and 3.0 minimum GPA.

-Some of the best photos-required scholarships are the Create-a-Greeting-Card Scholarship, the Raymond and Elaine Kraenzlein Scholarship, the Bob East Scholarship, the Kit C. King Graduate Scholarship Fund, and the AIGA Worldstudio Scholarships.
+Some of the best photos-required scholarships are the National Sculpture Society Scholarship, the Bradley J. Johnson Educational Scholarship, the Art Hopp Leadership Scholarship, the 4-H Youth in Action Scholarship, and the Alexia Foundation Student Grants Scholarship.
 The best scholarships for students willing to submit photos of themselves will be listed at the top of this page.

 All students who are willing to submit photos of themselves, such as headshots or group photos, are eligible to apply for the scholarships on this page.
 Other eligibility requirements for photos-required scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships that require membership are specifically open to applicants who identify as Minority or Black students.
+One scholarship that require membership is specifically open to applicants who identify as Black students.
 One scholarship scholarships for students willing to submit photos as part of their application is religious-affiliated awards for Baptist students.
 You may also be eligible for three photos-required awards if you have Cancer, Malignancy, or Tumor.
-Plus, three scholarships for students willing to submit photos of themselves require extracurricular involvement.
+Plus, two scholarships for students willing to submit photos of themselves require extracurricular involvement.
 Also, there are one scholarships for students willing to submit photos as part of their application specifically for applicants who identify as women or female.

 Scholarships by Major